composable-com/ct-connect-fluent/README.md

 ## Installing the connector
 In order to install the connector in your commercetools project, you'll need to deploy it.
 Refer to the [commercetools connect deployment documentation](https://docs.commercetools.com/connect/concepts#deployments).

-Setup the required environment variables when you [create the deployment](https://docs.commercetools.com/connect/getting-started#create-a-deployment):
+Service and Event applications needs setup the required environment variables when you [create the deployment](https://docs.commercetools.com/connect/getting-started#create-a-deployment):

 - `CTP_CLIENT_ID`
 - `CTP_CLIENT_SECRET`